 The list of the most significant incidents targeting countries that regained independence from the Soviet Union is displayed below.
 However, this includes only the most prominent nationwide attacks.

 With close to 3.6M internet users affected, Russia experienced the most breaches in Q1 2022.
 In the last quarter, one out of five breached accounts was Russian (20% of total breached accounts).
-Breaches in remaining post-soviet countries account only for 2% of the world total, with Ukraine hurting the most (207.5K out of 376K breaches).
+Breaches in countries formerly occupied by the Soviet Union account only for 2% of the world total, with Ukraine hurting the most (207.5K out of 376K breaches).

 The invasion of Ukraine has likely affected this situation as various hackers, including the Anonymous collective, have declared war on Russia.
 Thus, the quarter-to-quarter breach number in Russia grew 11%, surpassing the usual front-runner US.
 March was the outstanding month, resulting in 136% more breaches than February – and five times more than in January.

 Internet users in Ukraine appear to have been targeted more in the quarter preceding the Russian invasion.
 From October to December 2021, Ukraine was the most breached country in Eastern Europe.
 Now, the breaches have decreased by 67%.

 All in all, Q1 of 2022 saw 243 out of 10K Russian accounts breached, while the regular post-soviet average is only 24 accounts per 10K users.

 Threats to democracy may be the most contributing factor to increased cybersecurity

 All in all, countries that left the USSR boast some of the strongest cybersecurity capabilities in the world.
 This can be at least partially attributed to having a neighboring expansionist threat and the need to protect democracies from external threats that target the public sphere.